bendalab/plottools/docs/code.md

 fig.savefig('plot.pdf')
 ```

-A single line of code (the first on of the main script) defines all
+A single line of code (the first one of the main script) defines all
 the global design of your plot.
 The remaining main script arranges the
 subplots.
-And the plot functions doing the actual plotting provide and
+And the plot functions provide and plot the data and the
-plot the data and the content (e.g. axes labels, text, arrows),
+content (e.g. axes labels, text, arrows), without setting or
-without setting or influencing the design.
+influencing the design.

-The design of all the plots can be modified in a single place.
+The design of all the plots can be easily modified in a single place -
+the plot style module.

 Because we added a few more
 [rcParams](https://matplotlib.org/stable/tutorials/introductory/customizing.html),